 Over the last 20 years, Repsol Group has built a leadership position in relation to climate change in the global oil and gas sector.
-It was the first company in the sector to support the Kyoto Protocol and to set the ambitious goal of guiding its strategy to be a net zero emissions Group by 2050, in line with the goal of limiting global warming to 1.5°C compared to pre-industrial levels.
+It was the first company in the sector to support the Kyoto Protocol and to set the ambitious goal of guiding its strategy to be a net zero emissions Group by 2050, in protocol and to set the ambiting global warming to 1.5°C compared to pre-industrial levels.